-- (d) Form and scope.
+(d) Form and scope.
 Every restraining order and order granting an injunction shall set forth the reasons for its issuance.
 It shall be specific in terms and shall describe in reasonable detail, and not by reference to the complaint or other document, the act or acts sought to be restrained.
 It shall be binding only upon the parties to the action, their officers, agents, servants, employees, and attorneys, and upon those persons in active concert or participation with them who receive notice, in person or through counsel, or otherwise, of the order.
-If a restraining order is granted without notice to the party restrained, it shall state the reasons justifying the court's decision to proceed without notice. - (e) Grounds.
-A restraining order or preliminary injunction may issue only upon a showing by the applicant that: - (e) (1) there is a substantial likelihood that the applicant will prevail on the merits of the underlying claim; - (e) [(1) The] (2) the applicant will suffer irreparable harm unless the order or injunction issues; - (e) [(2) The] (3) the threatened injury to the applicant outweighs whatever damage the proposed order or injunction may cause the party restrained or enjoined; and - (e) [(3) The] (4) the order or injunction, if issued, would not be adverse to the public interest[; and]. - [(e) (4) There is a substantial likelihood that the applicant will prevail on the merits of the underlying claim, or the case presents serious issues on the merits which should be the subject of further litigation.] - (f) {Retroactive application} Motion for reconsideration. { All} - (f) (1) If a court granted a restraining {orders and} order or preliminary {injunctions that are in effect before, on, or after} injunction on the ground that the case presented serious issues on the merits which should be the subject of further litigation, a party restrained by the order or injunction on the effective date of this resolution {must meet} may move the court to reconsider whether the order or injunction should remain in effect. - (f) (2) A motion for reconsideration under this paragraph (f) may be filed at any time before the final determination of the case.
+If a restraining order is granted without notice to the party restrained, it shall state the reasons justifying the court's decision to proceed without notice.

+(e) Grounds.
+A restraining order or preliminary injunction may issue only upon a showing by the applicant that:

+(e) (1) there is a substantial likelihood that the applicant will prevail on the merits of the underlying claim;

+(e) [(1) The] (2) the applicant will suffer irreparable harm unless the order or injunction issues;

+(e) [(2) The] (3) the threatened injury to the applicant outweighs whatever damage the proposed order or injunction may cause the party restrained or enjoined; and

+(e) [(3) The] (4) the order or injunction, if issued, would not be adverse to the public interest[; and].

+[(e) (4) There is a substantial likelihood that the applicant will prevail on the merits of the underlying claim, or the case presents serious issues on the merits which should be the subject of further litigation.]

+(f) Motion for reconsideration.

+(f) (1) {If a court granted}A party enjoined or restrained by a restraining order or a preliminary injunction on the {ground that the case presented serious issues on the merits which should be the subject of further litigation, a party restrained by the order or injunction on the }effective date of this resolution may move the court to reconsider whether the order or injunction should remain in effect if the order or injunction:

+(A) is in writing;

+(B) is restraining or enjoining the enforcement of a law; and

+(C) explicitly states that the court granted the order or injunction on the ground that the case presented serious issues on the merits which should be the subject of further litigation.

+(f) (2) A motion for reconsideration under this paragraph (f) may be filed at any time before the final determination of the case.

-- (f) (3) Upon a motion for reconsideration, the court must determine whether the issuance of the restraining order or preliminary injunction meets the requirements {of}in paragraph (e) regardless of the {date} requirements for the issuance of the order or injunction on the day on which the order or injunction was issued. - (f) (4) If the court determines that the issuance of the restraining order or preliminary injunction does not meet the requirements of paragraph (e), the court must terminate the order or injunction. - [(f)] (g) Domestic relations cases.
-Nothing in this rule shall be construed to limit the equitable powers of the courts in domestic relations cases. - (h) Severability clause.
-The provisions of this rule are severable.
-If a provision of this rule or the application of a provision of this rule to any person or circumstance is held invalid by a court, the invalid provision or application does not affect the validity of the remaining provisions of this rule. - Section 2.
+(f) (3) Upon a motion for reconsideration, the court must determine whether the issuance of the restraining order or preliminary injunction meets the requirements in paragraph (e) regardless of the requirements for the issuance of the order or injunction on the day on which the order or injunction was issued.

+(f) (4) If the court determines that the issuance of the restraining order or preliminary injunction does not meet the requirements of paragraph (e), the court must terminate the order or injunction.

+[(f)] (g) Domestic relations cases.
+Nothing in this rule shall be construed to limit the equitable powers of the courts in domestic relations cases.

+Section 2.
 Effective date.

-{This} As provided in Utah Constitution Article VIII, Section 4, this resolution takes effect upon {approval by a constitutional} a two-thirds vote of all members elected to each house.
+As provided in Utah Constitution Article VIII, Section 4, this resolution takes effect upon a two-thirds vote of all members elected to each house.